 Michelle Hickman, a/k/a the “Target Mom,” Director of Take Action, BFB’s advocacy wing.
 Michelle manages the BFB Nursing Harassment Hotline — 1-855-NIP-FREE, the first 24 hour call-in line to document, and offer support and guidance for moms who experience harassment, humiliation and discrimination while nursing in public and at work.
 Michelle also directs Best for Babes’ largest nationwide fundraiser, the Miracle Milk™ Mother’s Day Stroll.
 Michelle organized the largest retail establishment “nurse-in” in history after she was told to leave a Target store in Texas because she was nursing her infant, and repeated attempts to reach the company and receive a proper apology and assurances of policy change for future mothers, went unmet.
 Michelle’s experience became a “calling” and she now leads a Super Babe army of more than 7000 followers on the Target Nurse-In Facebook page, many of whom have been the subject of bullying and legal and cultural Booby Traps, or who are interested in helping to see justice served for other moms.
 She has led the legislative change charge in Texas, helping to rewrite current law to clarify moms’ and babies’ rights to nurse in public, and to add an enforcement provision for offenders.
 Her magnetic personality and smarts have made her a media and mom darling.
 Michelle is often interviewed by the press for nursing harassment incidents, and she has consulted on several other proposed state legislation bills.
 Michelle lives in Texas with her husband Terri, and four kids (three of whom continue to enjoy Mommy Milk).

-Jodine Chase, Deputy Director of the BFB Business Alliance, the C.A.R.E.-WHO Alliance.
+Jodine Chase, Deputy Director of the BFB Business Alliance, the C.A.R.E.-Code Alliance.
 Jodine owns a public relations firm that specializes in news analysis for a select clientele.
 She is a longtime breastfeeding advocate with five children and three grandchildren.
 She has provided a variety of news briefing services for the breastfeeding community and currently curates Human Milk News, and is list mother for several information sharing lists in Alberta relating to efforts to re-establish donor human milk banks.
 She joined the Alberta Breastfeeding Committee in 2011 and her focus has been providing support to develop ABC’s communications strategy.
 She is a founding member of the Breastfeeding Action Committee for Edmonton (BACE), Human Milk for Human Babies, and a supporter of the nascent Calgary Mother’s Milk Bank in Alberta.
 Her most recent campaign has seen her take on the frat-boy monolith of Facebook, and while she hasn’t beaten them into submission, at least she has made them blink, and actually talk to mothers who understand breastfeeding is not about sex but is the natural way for people feed their children.

-Marsha Walker, C.A.R.E.-WHO Alliance Review Panel Chair.
+Marsha Walker, C.A.R.E.-Code Alliance Review Panel Chair.
 Marsha is a registered nurse and international board certified lactation consultant.
 Her 30 years of work with and for breastfeeding families encompasses both the clinical setting and the legislative and policy arenas.
 Previously she has held the position of President of the International Lactation Consultant Association (ILCA), Director of the Breastfeeding Support Program at Harvard Community Health Plan in Wellesley, Massachusetts, and served on the Leadership Team of the United States Breastfeeding Committee (USBC).
 She is currently president of Lactation Associates, a private practice that provides education and consultation to health care professionals and is the Executive Director of the National Alliance for Breastfeeding Advocacy, Research, Education and Legal Branch (NABA REAL) which advocates for breastfeeding at the state and federal levels.
 She is ILCA’s representative to the US Department of Agriculture’s Breastfeeding Promotion Consortium and NABA REAL’s representative to the US Breastfeeding Committee.
 She serves on the Board of Directors of Baby Friendly USA and the Massachusetts Breastfeeding Coalition.
 She is a frequent speaker on breastfeeding issues and a published author.
 She is married with two breastfed children and two grandchildren.

 Gail Moak, Director of Development.
 Gail believes fundraising is about connections—bringing people together as well as connecting people with their passion.
 Whether it’s a community coming together for a barn-raising or a virtual community coming together on Facebook, whether it’s families walking for our collective health or businesses taking a stand for public breastfeeding—from bake sales to crowdsourcing, it’s all about connecting people.
 Ever since the preschool co-op decided that Gail’s chemistry degree meant a good fit as treasurer, she has raised many thousands of dollars for nonprofits working to benefit communities.
 She is passionate about breastfeeding as the “Mother of All Causes.”
 Over 15 years in peer counseling as an accredited La Leche League Leader led to administrative positions in volunteer support and event planning.
 Gail coordinated large parenting and lactation conferences, alumnae trips and reunions, and has supervised and mentored regional event planners.
 To give a framework to her years of experience, Gail studied nonprofit management (California State University, East Bay, 2009) and event planning (San Francisco State University, 2010).
 She is currently the online communication coordinator and a council member for the La Leche League Alumnae Association.
 Spearheading Breastfeeding USA’s fundraising program from its founding in 2010 to January 2014, Gail’s efforts were instrumental in giving the new organization a solid financial footing.
 Gail is delighted to connect her heartfelt passion for breastfeeding with the community of Best for Babes® supporters.
 Gail lives in Oakland, California.
 She is the mother of three adult sons.
 Inspired by the combined Best for Babes /Breastfeeding USA Team We’ve Got Your Back, Babe fitness challenge, Gail walked her first 5K race.
 Gail now regularly practices yoga and Pilates, swims, hikes, and still sweats for the love of moms and babies.